 A total of 12 different zone transitions may be observed between 5 zones.
-These are summarized in Table 8.2.
+These are summarised in Table 8.2.
 Note that the table is symmetric in the "From" and "To" zones.

 A well passing through a pinch out is a challenge as two well points get exactly the same coordinates.
 This may lead to numerical instabilities, requiring one of the observations to be removed.
+COHIBA is implemented to allow observations of different surfaces to coincide.